To snack or not to snack? My tips for healthy snacking

 - Diet yoghurt, low fat custards and diet jellies

 - Fresh fruit is the best snack.
-Eat it as is or make a milkshake using skim milk
+Eat it as is or try stewing your fruit in winter for a warm snack.

 - Any of my baking recipes or try my Fruit Balls from book 7